AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

     - "850"
 ```

-# logging
+# Logging

-This section concerns the application logs
+This section concerns the application logs.

 ## **level**

 - **Type:** String, possible values: "DEBUG", "INFO", "WARNING", "ERROR"
 - **Default value:** `INFO`
-- **Description:** Logging level of the application (INFO, DEBUG, etc.)
+- **Description:** The logging level of the application (INFO, DEBUG, etc.).

 ## **logfile**

 - **Type:** Path
 - **Default value:** None
-- **Description:** Path to the application log file.
-Often used value : `.tmp/antarest.log`
+- **Description:** The path to the application log file.
+An often-used value is `.tmp/antarest.log`.

 ## **json**

 - **Type:** Boolean
 - **Default value:** false
-- **Description:** If `true`, logging format will be `json`, else it is `console`
+- **Description:** If `true`, the logging format will be `json`; otherwise, it is `console`.
-    - `console`: default format used for console output, suitable for Desktop versions or development environments.
+    - `console`: The default format used for console output, suitable for Desktop versions or development environments.
-    - `json`: specific JSON format suitable for consumption by monitoring tools via a web service.
+    - `json`: A specific JSON format suitable for consumption by monitoring tools via a web service.

 # root_path

 - **Type:** String
 - **Default value:** ""
-- **Description:** Root path for FastAPI.
-To use a remote server, use `/api` and for local environment: `api`.
+- **Description:** The root path for FastAPI.
+To use a remote server, use `/api`, and for a local environment: `api`.

 ## `Extra optional configuration`
+## `Extra optional configuration`

 # debug

 - **Type:** Boolean
 - **Default value:** false
-- **Description:** This flag, determines whether the engine will log all the SQL statements it executes to the console.
+- **Description:** This flag determines whether the engine will log all the SQL statements it executes to the console.
-  If you turn this on by setting it to `true` you'll see a detailed log of the database queries.
+  If you turn this on by setting it to `true`, you'll see a detailed log of the database queries.

 # cache